 Any student in legal guardianship will indicate that status on the FAFSA, and as a result will not be asked to report any parent information on the FAFSA.
 On the CSS Profile, a legal guardian assumes the role of the parent, and answers all parent questions with his or her own information.

 How does cashing in savings bonds affect financial aid eligibility?

 If you haven't been paying taxes on your savings bond interest every year (most people don't) then you'll have to pay taxes on the interest in the year in which you cash in the bonds, and that interest will show as income on your federal tax return.
 Your income is taken into account when assessing your financial aid eligibility, so an increase in your income could affect the financial aid you're eligible to receive.
 As the cash-in is a one-time bump in your income, it's best to let the financial aid office know about it, and request that they exclude the amount from your income when determining your eligibility for financial aid.

 What are average interest rates on private loans?

 The interest rates on private loans can vary widely, and the interest rate offered is often based on the strength of your credit.
-Credible.com shows a variety of private student loan lenders, and interest rates on those loans currently range from 2.90-12.49%.
+Credible.com shows a variety of private student loan lenders, and interest rates on those loans can range anywhere in the neighborhood of 2-13%.
 If you're looking for a private student loan, check out a few different lenders to compare the rates offered to you.